RobertKofler/invadego/doc/simple.md

 - –trigger-defense 40: **simulations with host defense** the host defense will be triggered in any individual having 40 or more TE copies.
-In individuals with a host defense the TE will have a transposition rate of `--uc` wich is uc=0.0 by default.
+In individuals with a host defense the TE will have a transposition rate of `--uc` which is 0.0 by default (i.e. no activity).

 ![](simple_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-**Note** the TE starts spreading at the small patch by generation 1.
-By generation 50 already several indivdiuals have triggered the host defence (no epigenetic inheritance in this scenario); By generation 100, bot the TE and the host defence is spreading; **important** only individuals with 40 or more TE copies can have the silencing state
+**Note** The TE starts spreading at a small patch by generation 1.
+By generation 50 already several individuals have triggered the host defense.
+By generation 100, both the TE and the host defence is spreading. **important** We did not simulate epigenetic inheritance of the host defense in this scenario, therefore only individuals with 40 or more TE copies can have the silenced TEs! (de novo triggered host defense).

 ## host defence - uniparental epigenetic silencing inheritance